EU, EEA and Swiss students

 If you were in the UK before 31 December 2020

 If you want to stay in the UK after 31 December 2020, you would need to have applied for permission to stay under the EU Settlement Scheme (EUSS).

 The deadline for applying was 30 June 2021.

-A list of acceptable documents to prove your residency in the UK can be found here.
+A list of acceptable documents to prove your residency in the UK can be found on the government website.

 If you arrive in the UK after 1 January 2021